-Chicken Valdostana (Pollo alla Valdostana) is a delicious Italian recipe, made with thinly sliced pan-seared chicken cutlets, prosciutto, and fontina cheese in an easy white wine sauce with mushrooms.
-It’s impressive enough for dinner guests, but simple enough for weeknights!
+Chicken Valdostana, also known as pollo alla Valdostana, is a classic northern Italian dish that combines pan-seared chicken cutlets, prosciutto, and fontina cheese in a simple white wine sauce with mushrooms.
+It’s easy enough for weeknights but impressive enough for dinner guests.

 This post may contain affiliate links.
 Our disclosure policy.